China unveils stock market risk controls, IPO reforms expected soon

 Resuming a move toward converting the IPO market to a registration system instead of an approval system would address long-standing distortions in pricing and also eliminate a source of official corruption.

-IPOs were frozen over the summer as Beijing tried to stabilize crashing stock markets - which some blamed on an IPO glut that sapped market liquidity - but they were recently resumed.
+IPOs were frozen over the summer as Beijing tried to stabilise crashing stock markets - which some blamed on an IPO glut that sapped market liquidity - but they were recently resumed.

 The sources did not have details on what the plan would contain, only that its publication is imminent.

-The establishment of circuit breakers is part of ongoing efforts to suppress market volatility even at the cost of market vigor.
+The establishment of circuit breakers is part of ongoing efforts to suppress market volatility even at the cost of market vigour.

 On the same day as the circuit breaker announcement, the Shanghai Futures Exchange said it will scrap a rule that allowed some kinds of high-frequency trading - a financial innovation many brokerages and funds had invested heavily in developing.